ladyrank/joplin-plugin-app-locker/README.md

 A joplin plugin which will lock screen of joplin app when it is idle, which can prevent others view your note or your screen directly.

+**Please note**

-**Please note** this plugin can't encrypt your note data, if you want to encrypt your data, please enable the setting of End-to-end encryption.
+This plugin can't encrypt your note data, if you want to encrypt your data, please enable the setting of End-to-end encryption.

 For more joplin plugins, please see [here](https://github.com/joplin/plugins).